All Episodes

 They're fine to think that, and they can, you know, try and guide the party in whatever direction their heart takes them, but they're not in touch with the rank and file of the Republican Party around the country.

-So Reagan also had the 11th commandment.
+Well, Reagan also had the 11th commandment, thou shalt not.

 And he said, look, if somebody is in 80% agreement with you, he's not your enemy.

-There's some truth to that too.
+There's some truth to that, too.

 So there's a lot of wisdom of Reagan.